grae6p6/weprotect/readme.md

 1. Install Node.Js modules.
 In project root run `npm install`
 2. Install Composer packages.
 In project root run `composer install`
-3. Access the site to install WordPress
+3. Clone this repository to your environment.
-4. Login to control panel.
+4. Install WordPress, login to control panel.
 Go to: `Appearance` > `Activate "WePROTECT"`

 ##### NOTE
 If theme is activated on clean WordPress install, a default set of posts & pages will be added to the database.
 Associated media assets (not provided in this repository) will also be added if placed in `~/data/assets`